 Owing to the nature of the academy trust and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
 All transactions involving such organisations are conducted in accordance with the requirements of the Academy Trust Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.

 Expenditure Related Party Transaction

-H Adams' husband was a director of Itchyrobot UK Limited during the period, the academy trust purchased goods totalling £2,000 (2021: £1,000).
-There was £Nil outstanding at 31 August 2022 (2021: £Nil).
-The academy trust made the purchases at arms' length and in accordance with the requirements of the Academy Trust Handbook 2020.
+H Adams' husband was a director of Itchyrobot UK Limited during the period, the academy trust purchased goods totalling £14,000 (2022: £2,000).
+There was £Nil outstanding at 31 August 2023 (2022: £Nil).